tosbaha/Sony-SA-DSDT-Patches/README.md

 sudo cat /sys/firmware/acpi/tables/SSDT5 >ssdt5.aml
 sudo cat /sys/firmware/acpi/tables/SSDT6 >ssdt6.aml
 ```

+### Extracting using Clover
+Dump your original ACPI tables with Clover by hitting F4 on boot screen.
+Original tables will be saved to /EFI/CLOVER/origin folder.

 ## Your EDID data
 You will not able to see installation screen, if you don't add the necessary EDID data.
 Your screen EDID data can be different than mine.
 Therefore you must extract your native EDID from Windows.
-You can use Monitor Asset Manager from http://www.entechtaiwan.com/util/moninfo.shtm to extract.
+You can use [Monitor Asset Manager](http://www.entechtaiwan.com/util/moninfo.shtm) to extract.
 Download the software, open it and select your monitor and copy the 128 bytes raw data.
 You will use this data in your EDID patch.
 ## MaciASL
-Download RehabMan's MaciASL from https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads Open MaciASL and add my repo by going Preferences/Sources
+Download RehabMan's [MaciASL](https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads) Open MaciASL and add my repo by going Preferences/Sources
 ## Applying Patches
 ### DSDT Patches
 Open your DSDT file with MaciASL and apply patches.
 EDID data for 1600 x 900 Display patch is a *must* Actually without this patch you will not able to install OSX at all.
 You can use VM, or previously installed OSX to apply this patch first.
-I use patched AppleHDA from http://www.insanelymac.com/forum/topic/298663-applehda-for-yosemite/ for Realtek ACL275 sound card.
-That is why HDEF is patched for layout 3.
-If you are using other AppleHDA change the layout id.
-You can also apply other patches to enable brightness control and several fixes.
+HDEF is patched for layout 3.
+If you are using other AppleHDA, change the layout id.
+You can also apply other patches to enable brightness control and fix other issues.
+##Disabling Radeon
+Patch SSDT-7.aml with SSDT patches from repo(Rename GFX0 to IGPU,AMD Disable, Cleanup SSDT)

 ---